xiye7lai/UnlearnableConcept/README.md

 ## Usage

-We provide a python script 'main.py' to train the unlearanble examples generator.
+We provide a python script 'main.py' to train the unlearanble examples generator.</br>
-After training the generator , you can ran 'unlearnable.py' to generate the unlearnable examples and use them to train a model, where you can configure the dataset, model, if label-agnostic, hyper-parameters, and other settings.
+After training the generator , you can ran 'unlearnable.py' to generate the unlearnable examples and use them to train a model, where you can configure the dataset, model, if label-agnostic, hyper-parameters, and other settings. </br>
 Below is an example:

 ```bash
 python unlearnable.py --device 0 --stage generate --dataset pet --method our --model resnet --la